109-Vivek/theogma/README.md

-Admins can create a gallery event (images of past events or workshops) Admin can post an upcoming workshop or event (image description and link) Admins can add newly inducted members (pending)
+Admins can create a gallery event (images of past events or workshops) Admin can post an upcoming workshop or event (image description and link) Admins can add newly inducted members

 [ Website Link ](https://theogma.vercel.app/)